 “Write what you love and know.”
 That’s the advice given to writers.

-When I married my husband, we were living in Santa Barbara, but his father was ill and we decided to move to Michigan to be closer to him.
+My first twelve years were spent growing up in Walnut Creek, California (when Walnut Creek was still a small town), and I have childhood memories of catching pollywogs in the creek that ran by us, of being able to pick ripe peaches from the trees on our two acres (also almonds, pears, English walnuts, apricots, and more); and sitting in my “thinking” tree making up stories.
+When I married my husband, I was going to U.C.
+Santa Barbara, but two years later we decided to move to Michigan.
 It was supposed to be a short-term move (just a couple years, my husband said).
-I won’t tell you how many years we’ve now lived in Michigan, but we now have grown children and teenage granddaughters.
+I won’t tell you how many years we’ve now lived in Michigan, but we now have grown children and granddaughters.
 I haven’t regretted the move.
 Michigan is a beautiful state, and for 27 years we lived in the rural community of Climax.
 What a perfect location for a romance writer, and what a neat place to plot a mystery with a lot of suspense.
-(Yes, there are some similarities between the real Climax and my imaginary Zenith in The Crows and As the Crow Flies, but the events and people in those books are definitely fictional.)
+(Yes, there are some similarities between the real Climax and my imaginary Zenith in The Crows, As the Crow Flies, and Eat Crow and Die, but the events and people in those books are definitely fictional.)

 I love animals

 I fell in love with the Rhodesian Ridgeback the first time I saw one at a dog show.
 I love their temperament, their intelligence, and their personalities.
 Over the years I’ve owned several: It seemed natural to use a Ridgeback in my “Crows” books.
 We’ve also owned hunting dogs (my husband’s), German Shepherds, and now a poodle.

 When we lived near Climax, we owned horses and raised (at various times) chickens, ducks, rabbits, pigs, goats, and even one steer.
 I would say we also owned many cats, but I think they owned us.

 I love being near the water